-Covers temporary hair removal used in the salon atmosphere, including tweezing, hot and cold wax, and cream depilatories.
+Covers temporary hair removal used in the salon atmosphere, including tweezing, hard and soft wax, and cream depilatories.
 Also covered are all contraindications with waxing and related first aid, safety, and sanitation.

-MAKEUP APPLICATION TECHNIQUES I
+ES 115 MAKEUP APPLICATION TECHNIQUES I

 Explore color theory as it relates to the skin, psychology of color, and basic makeup application techniques.
 First aid, safety, and sanitation are also covered.